 Your appointment is subject to the scheme of Conditions of Service of the National Joint Council for Local Government Services.

 Salary is paid monthly, in arrears, by bank credit into an account of your choice.
-New entrants appointed between 1 October and 31 March in any year will be entitled to one increment after 6 months' service; thereafter increments are paid annually on 1 April until the maximum is reached.
+New entrants will be entitled to one increment after 6 months' service (Subject to satisfactory completion of probationary period).
+Thereafter increments are paid annually until the maximum is reached.

 When you join the Authority's service you will serve a six month probationary period at the end of which, subject to a satisfactory report by your Manager, you will be transferred to the staffing establishment.